 If you want to be able to catch your horse, you will have to convince it that being caught doesn’t always lead to discomfort or work.
 You’ll do this by spending time with your horse that doesn’t involve any of what it perceives as negative experiences.

 When trying to approach your horse don’t march up to it full of purpose and intent.
-If you do so, it will likely read your body language and think ‘oh, oh, something is up’.
-Instead soften your body language and just -+meander towards your horse.
+Instead, soften your body language and walk slowly towards your horse.
 Don’t make direct eye contact.
 Don’t approach head or tail on.
 Use your peripheral vision and approach at the neck or shoulder.